b-analyst/Mental-Health-Label-Prediction/README.md

 - Matthew's Correlation Coefficient
 - Hamming Loss

-## I am constantly developing the codes & documentations so please bear with me if there is a disconnect -- the project has evolved beyond what I originally planned.
+## I am constantly developing the codes & documentations so please bear with me if there is a disconnect -- the project has evolved beyond what I had originally planned.